openppg/x4-controller/README.md

 ## Build and flash firmware

 OpenPPG supports flashing the firmware PlatformIO.
-Older versions were also compatible with Arduino IDE
+Older versions were also compatible with Arduino IDE.

 ## Using PlatformIO